ahampriyanshu/vaachaal/README.md

 ### How to run in local machine using apache2.
 Unzip and paste the project folder in root directory of apache Start apache and mysql/mariaDB servers
-Configure localhost and password in database.php file
+Configure localhost and password in config.php file

 ### How to run in local machine using NGINX.
 Unzip and paste the project folder in root directory of NGINX Start NGINX and mysql/mariaDB servers
-Configure localhost and password in database.php file
+Configure localhost and password in config.php file

 ###  How to run using stacks of apache2 and NGINX
 Download the project and paste the project folder in htdocs in xampp or lampp folder.\